dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

     d2:daysBetween(#{mCXR7u4kNBW.k8ja2Aif1Ae},'2015-06-01')

+An expression that uses the "yearBetween" function to compare the latest event of the program stage 'mCXR7u4kNBW' to the enrollment date looks like this:

+    d2:daysBetween(V{enrollment_date},PS_EVENTDATE:mCXR7u4kNBW)

 An expression that uses the "condition" function looks like this:

     d2:condition('#{mCXR7u4kNBW.NFkjsNiQ9PH} > 100',150,50)

+An expression that uses the "countIfValue" function to only count the number of times the value 10 has been collected looks like this:

+    d2:countIfValue(#{mCXR7u4kNBW.NFkjsNiQ9PH}),10)

 An expression that uses the "zpvc" function looks like this: